 Validation is defined as the ability of two labs to achieve similar (statistically equivalent) test values on split or paired samples (split for aggregate samples and paired for HMA samples).
-To achieve or reestablish validation, a minimum of two consecutive test results must meet IM 216 tolerances.

 When any of the following events occur, validation has not been achieved or maintained.